INTERNAL RULES OF PROCEDURES

 Section 17.
 Every Member shall contribute in the efficient and timely conduct of legislative oversight; and perform such other functions and activities as may be lawful and necessary to ensure the swift passage of legislative measures needed to effectively address social, political and economic needs and promote national development.

-Section 34.
-The Committee Meeting and Report. - The Committee shall hold meeting or hearing to discuss, decide and submit report on all matters referred or transmitted to them by the Sanggunian during session, through the Secretary.
+Section 32.
+The Committee Meeting and Report. - The Committee shall hold meetings or hearings to discuss, decide and submit report on all matters referred or transmitted to them by the Sanggunian during session, through the Secretary.

+Section 33.
+Period for Committees to Report. - The Chairpersons of the different Standing Committees shall render the Committee report of all measures referred to it within 3-4 working days after the Committee has conducted its committee meeting/hearing, except certain measures that need further study.

 Section 35.
-Period for Committees to Report. - The Chairpersons of the different Standing Committees shall submit the committee report and recommendations in writing within five (5) working days, exclusive of Saturdays, Sundays, and legal holidays, after his/her Committee has conducted its committee hearing.

-Section 37.
-Content of Committee Reports. - The committee Report shall contain the following information;
+Content of Committee Reports. - The Committee Report shall contain the following information;

 a) Name of the Reporting Committee or Committees.